See: the PmaDll

 ||from -2 147 483 648 to +2 147 483 647|

 word is stated in the declaration of the function in the .INC

 file at the parameter type, then the PROMOTIC system allows passing any data as the function parameter.
-On calling the function it creates a buffer into which the binary content of the passed variable is copied (e.g. an array created by VBScript.Array
+When calling the function it creates a buffer into which the binary content of the passed variable is copied (e.g. an array created by VBScript.Array

 ).
 It passes this buffer to the called function.
 After the function termination it passes the data from the buffer back to the variable.
 So if you have, for example, an array whose type structure precisely corresponds to the passed structure, you can even use functions that have structures in their parameters.